ropensci/dataaimsr/paper/paper.md

 ---
-title: 'dataaimsr: A Client for the Australian Institute of Marine Science Data Platform API which provides easy access to AIMS Data Platform'
+title: 'dataaimsr: An R Client for the Australian Institute of Marine Science Data Platform API which provides easy access to AIMS Data Platform'
 tags:
   - R
   - sea surface temperature